top of page

 In the subsequent part of the deep-dive series, we will focus on the implementation details of UnboundedPrecedingWindowFunctionFrame.
 Once we grasp how this frame is works, understanding the other frames working will be relatively similar.

-Next, the AggregateProcessor is a class that facilitates in computation of an aggregate operation, like SUM, RANK, etc. A WindowFunctionFrame hands off the computation to AggregateProcessor for its evaluating window function expressions over a series of rows.
+Next, the AggregateProcessor is a class that facilitates in computation of an aggregate operation, like SUM, RANK, etc. A WindowFunctionFrame hands off the computation to AggregateProcessor for evaluating window function expressions over a series of rows.

 In the coming parts, we will understand these two entities deeply.
 Please go to the next part to continue the window function journey.